MewsSystems/gitbook-channel-manager-api/mews-api.md

 ### Set Inventory

-\[`sync`\] This method can be used to update the rate plan - space type mapping relations in the connection.
+\[`sync`\] This method can be used to **update** the rate plan - space type mapping relations in the connection.
+It is not possible to add a new rate or space category.
 Always, all mapping relations need to be sent.
-Mapping relations that are in defined in Mews for the connection, but missing in the call, are deleted; and vice-versa.
+Mapping relations that are defined in Mews for the connection, but missing in the call, are deleted; and vice-versa.

 #### Request `[PlatformAddress]/api/channelManager/v1/setInventory`